 Potential technology offers constitute another area on which CSPs can focus.
 This will depend on the country, market and level of development.
 For example, in a market where wireless technologies and infrastructure are out of date, new streaming or downloading technologies won’t work properly, however attractive they might be.
-This will result in a very poor customer experience and lead to resentment towards the operator, which will in turn translate into higher churn rates.
+This will result in very poor customer experience and lead to resentment towards the operator, which will in turn translate into higher churn rates.

-Last but not least, telecom operators need to embrace the digital world, which means preparing systems and networks for the next stage in the M2M and IoT revolution in which everything will be connected and remotely managed.
+Last but not least, telecom operators need to embrace the digital world, which means preparing systems and networks for the next stage in the M2M and IoT revolution, in which everything will be connected and remotely managed.

-Becoming a next generation operator
+Becoming a next generation telecom operator

-The concept of the next generation operator encapsulates all of the ideas presented above.
+The concept of the next generation telecommunications operator encapsulates all of the ideas presented above.
 Such an operator is no longer a wholesale provider, but a business partner who understands the market and its needs, and can offer the appropriate solutions to B2B clients.
 This is possible only when the operator has the right network and systems in place, is flexible, offers professional services, and is open to alliances and partnerships to provide more content and services (Next generation operator concept from Machina research, 2015).